 This is a very new ground for tax practitioners across the country.
 It is imperative that taxpayers obtain the most recent guidance available.

-To find out where you stand and a free initial consultation, contact:
+To find out where you stand for a free initial consultation, contact: